Citizen voices

 Context

-Archived as political advocacy imagery submitted to the site.
+Political advocacy imagery in circulation.
 The slogan language is protest rhetoric, not a standalone factual finding.

 Red advocacy poster showing a damaged road as criticism of public-works failure.